If you look at your CRM data, you’ll find that hardly 1.5-2% of the leads convert into sales in any given year.

 - 100+ ready-to-use reports and customizable dashboards.

 LeadSquared is the only sales execution CRM for all your products, teams, and processes.
 Make your team the most productive workforce.
-Take a free trial and see LeadSquared in action.
+Book a demo and see LeadSquared in action.